CanonicalLtd/maas-docs/en/manage-kvm-pods-networking.md

-Title: KVM pod networking
+Title: KVM host networking
 TODO:
 table_of_contents: True

-# KVM pod networking
+# KVM host networking

-In order to enable KVM pod networking features, MAAS must be able to correlate the IP address of a potential KVM pod host with a host known to MAAS (a machine, controller, or device).
+In order to enable KVM host networking features, MAAS must be able to correlate the IP address of a potential KVM host with a device known to MAAS (e.g.  a machine or controller).
 If it cannot, for example, if a machine not known to MAAS is set up as a KVM host, enhanced interface selection features will not be available.

-The [recommended way of setting up a KVM host][deploykvm] is therefore to deploy a machine within MAAS and tick the "Install MAAS-managed KVM Pod" checkbox (a full explanation is found [here][deploykvm]).
+The recommended way of setting up a KVM host is therefore to deploy a machine within MAAS and tick the "Install MAAS-managed KVM Host" checkbox (a full explanation is found [here][deploykvm]).
 MAAS will automatically install KVM as well as ensure that the network model is consistent with what is on the machine.

-There are other ways of setting up KVM pod hosts that provide easy management of VMs via the MAAS UI.
+There are other ways of setting up KVM hosts that provide easy management of VMs via the MAAS UI.
 You can, for example, install KVM manually on a deployed node or on a new or existing rack controller.

 !!!
 Warning:
-    Enhanced KVM pod networking features may not operate correctly when you install KVM manaully on a deployed node.
+    Enhanced KVM host networking features may not operate correctly when you install KVM manaully on a deployed node.
 (E.g. if any of the host interfaces change.)

-## Differences between MAAS 2.5 and earlier versions

-### Interface constraints

-One of the main difference between MAAS 2.5 and earlier versions of MAAS is the the application of the interfaces-constraints feature to VMs, which allows you to compose a VM with specific networking requirements (a full-explanation of the feature is found in the following section &mdash; for now, knowing the feature exists is enough to continue the discussion).
-When these requirements are present, MAAS is able connect your VMs to the full range of your MAAS-configured network.

-### 2.4 and earlier
+## 2.4 and earlier

 MAAS requires the use of a DHCP server it can control.
 Therefore, DHCP must be enabled in MAAS (rather than in libvirt) to allow VMs to use network booting